 While I thoroughly enjoyed most of these cleansers and do think they’re wonderfully formulated, I also think there are great alternatives to some of these, namely the Cerave cleansers which are dirt cheap and work ridiculously well if you can get over their blandness.

 My rule has always been that serums are where you should be spending your $$$.
 Other products, especially cleansers, do not need to be expensive to be effective.

-Of the 5 cleansers I tried, I would probably repurchase Como because I like the idea of being able to use it alone or with other cleansers.
-Shasta is a maybe because while I do think it’s unique, I still prefer the usage experience (scent) of the Oskia or Kate Somerville.
+Of the 6 cleansers I tried, I would probably repurchase Holifrog Como because I like the idea of being able to use it alone or with other cleansers.
+Holifrog Shasta is a maybe because while I do think it’s unique, I still prefer the usage experience (scent) of the Oskia or Kate Somerville.

-Overall I still think these are fantastic cleansers and I applaud Holifrog's dedication to educating consumers on how to cleanse properly and what ingredients to look for.
-Cleansing truly is an important step of our skincare routine, and if you have the budget, you can't go wrong with Holifrog's cleanser selection.
+Overall I still think most of these are lovely cleansers and I applaud Holifrog's dedication to educating consumers on how to cleanse properly and what ingredients to look for.
+Cleansing truly is an important step of our skincare routine, and if you have the budget, Holifrog cleansers make a great option.
 However if you're already using a well-formulated cleanser (low pH and gentle), stick to what you have, you're not missing out!